DavidBuchanan314/NXLoader/README.md

 is some rather disgusting code (Potentially blocking tasks on the UI thread 🤢).
 This will be improved soon™.

 ## HOWTO:
-- Launch the app
+- Launch the app.
-- (Optional) go to the Config tab, and select a custom payload file
+- (Optional) go to the Config tab, and select a custom payload file.
+- Plug in your Switch.
+(On my Nexus 5, I use a micro USB OTG cable, and an A-to-C cable)
+- Put it into RCM mode.
+(Note: your switch will power on by itself when plugged in, be sure to hold VOL+).
+- Grant permission to the app to access the USB device.
+- Enjoy!

+Note: The app does not need to be running in order to launch the payload.
+The phone can even be locked!

 ## FAQ:
 - Can it load Linux?: soon™
 - Will it brick my phone/switch?: Hopefully not, but I an certainly not responsible if it does!
--
+- Does it need root?: Nope!

 ## TODO:
 - Refactor the code so it's less hacky